-Riverton City is a city of the 3rd class as defined by Utah Code.
-Riverton City is a “six-member council form of government,” which means there are six elected officials that make up the governing body: a mayor and five council members.
+Riverton, Utah is a city of the 3rd class as defined by Utah Code.
+Riverton City operates as a “six-member council form of government,” which means there are six elected officials that make up the governing body: a mayor and five council members.
 [See: Utah Code § 10-3b-301.]

 The City Council holds all authority to adopt ordinances, pass resolutions, adopt annual budgets, regulate zoning and land development, establish city fees, create long-range plans for city services and utilities and set regulatory standards for the provision of numerous other city services.

 The Mayor serves as chair of the City Council and chief executive officer of the city; casts a vote as a member of the governing body when necessary to break a tie vote among the council members (where one member of the council is absent); when voting on the appointment or dismissal of a city manager; and when voting on whether to amend the powers of the office of the Mayor.
 [See: Utah Code § 10-3b-302.]